sohonet/monitorama.eu-2018/day1.md

 - Apprentice Method: mentoring/tutoring.
 30-50% faster.
 Experienced person also gains knowledge
 - Crash Test Method: exploratory testing. encoded in brain as experience.
 Need basic knowledge as starting point.
 - Dancer Method: 5-30% data retention from reading. needs to be reinforced with practise.
-- Place Switch Method: Switch places/roles in org.
+- Place Switch Method: Switch places/roles in organisation.
 Encourages you to learn and extend knowledge.
 - Parrot Method: To share knowledge, rehearse.
 Combine reading with emotions, imagine crowd - visualisation.
 - Mastering Method: Taking notes.
 Writing reinforces knowledge.
-Writing > typing.
+Writing is most effective, doesn't work with typing.
 - Box King Method: Take a step at a time.
 - Tutor Method: explain to yourself

 People:

 - Meetings - Meeting in person first matters
-- Feedback: naturally wired to seeing whats wrong. constructive feedback doesn't work and micromanagement bad. need to own your own concerns. share concerns and feels rather than critising/demanding changes. this lowers status threat.
+- Feedback: naturally wired to seeing whats wrong. constructive feedback doesn't work and micromanagement bad. need to own your own concerns. share concerns and feelings rather than critising/demanding changes. this lowers status threat.

 Structure: